input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 These strategies can be used in combination for optimal migration cost/complexity.

+TODO What is the rationale of choosing those strategies for each script?
+Is this up-to-date on how it's currently implemented?
-In case of our sidechain protocol, I propose the following strategies for our validators and minting policies:
+In case of our sidechain protocol, we propose the following strategies for our validators and minting policies:

+TODO Is it FUELProxyPolicy instead?
 - `FUELMintingPolicy`: Transaction Token Pattern
 - `CommitteeCandidateValidator`: migration
 - `MPTRootTokenMintingPolicy`: partial versioned update
 - `MPTRootTokenValidator`: partial versioned update
 - `CommitteeHashPolicy`: partial versioned update
-- `CommitteeHashValidator`: partial versioned update
+- `CommitteeHashValidator`: partial versioned update TODO "it's role is taken over by `VersionOracleValidator`" What does that entail exactly?
 - `DsConfValidator`: it's role is taken over by `VersionOracleValidator`
 - `DsConfPolicy`: it's role is taken over by `VersionOraclePolicy`
 - `DsInsertValidator`: versioned update
 - `DsKeyPolicy`: versioned update

 ## 3. `FUELMintingPolicy` Transaction Token Pattern Implementation
+TODO Reading the code, it seems like this wasn't implemented?
 This section discusses in more detail how to apply the transaction token pattern to `FUELMintingPolicy`.
 In the development of these ideas, we will introduce a new minting policy,